-- Citrus needs lots of sun and light
+- Citrus needs lots of sunlight and warmth

 - However, they can also be grown indoors if put near a window to give lots of light, esp. during the summer